Call for Abstracts 2025

 2. Oral Presentation (O)

-3. Video Conference Presentation (V)
+3. Oral Videoconference Presentation (V)

 Poster presentations must be in English and must conform to the following dimensions: 1.20 m x 0.90 m, oriented vertically, made of any material.
 At least one of the authors must be present at least 15 minutes before and during the entire poster session, to provide feedback to attendees (questions and answers).
-Questions and answers may be in English or Spanish.

 Oral presentations should preferably be in English, but presentations in Spanish will be accepted if the slides are in English.
 The presentation time will be 15 minutes with an additional 5 minutes for feedback with the attendees (questions and answers).
 To keep the schedule on track, all presenters are requested to adhere to these time limits when preparing their slides.
 The slides should be in 16:9 widescreen format.